 “Xavier is in the best shape he’s ever been in,” says Jackie.
 “We’re seeing huge developmental gains for him, which is really exciting.”

 Xavier will most likely have the final surgery he needs to repair his HLHS in the next year or so.
-He'll then enroll in CHOP’s Single Ventricle Survivorship Program to receive care from a multidisciplinary team of specialists, including cardiologists, gastroenterologists and hepatologists, as he grows up.
+He'll then enroll in CHOP’s Single Ventricle Survivorship Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program, to receive care from a multidisciplinary team of specialists, including cardiologists, gastroenterologists and hepatologists, as he grows up.

 “At CHOP, it’s not just about Xavier,” says Jackie.
 “It’s about all of us.”